jnozzi/cocoadev.com/markdown/NSTableView.md

-Thanks General/JediKnil, unfortunately the problem still exists.
+Thanks JediKnil, unfortunately the problem still exists.
 It's virtually guaranteed to be something trivial I'm doing wrong, I've looked elsewhere through the code for instances where the record might be released, but can't see anything.
-All my code, by the way, is in a General/ClientsArrayController.m subclass of General/NSArrayController, which is set as the datasource and delegate of my General/NSTableView.
+All my code, by the way, is in a ClientsArrayController.m subclass of NSArrayController, which is set as the datasource and delegate of my NSTableView.

-Followup: I've just written a test application from scratch that allows rearranging objects in an General/NSTableView fine.
+Followup: I've just written a test application from scratch that allows rearranging objects in an NSTableView fine.
 However, when I plug exactly the same code into my main app, the record still disappears after it has been dragged.
-The only difference between the two is that my main app uses General/CoreData whilst the test app just used Bindings and my own model class file.
-Would using General/CoreData be the problem?
-I'm guessing it's still somethiing to do with deleting the object itself, not the reference to it, in which case does anyone know how to copy an General/NSManagedObject, reinsert it in the array controller so that i could then delete the old object?
+The only difference between the two is that my main app uses CoreData whilst the test app just used Bindings and my own model class file.
+Would using CoreData be the problem?
+I'm guessing it's still somethiing to do with deleting the object itself, not the reference to it, in which case does anyone know how to copy an NSManagedObject, reinsert it in the array controller so that i could then delete the old object?

 ----

-If you are trying to reorder a Managed Object in the table, do something like this in your General/NSArrayController subclass:
+If you are trying to reorder a Managed Object in the table, do something like this in your NSArrayController subclass:

--(void) moveObjectsInArrangedObjectsFromIndexes:(General/NSIndexSet*)indexSet
+-(void) moveObjectsInArrangedObjectsFromIndexes:(NSIndexSet*)indexSet
 										toIndex:(unsigned int)insertIndex
 {

-    General/NSArray		*objects = [self arrangedObjects];
+    NSArray		*objects = [self arrangedObjects];
 	int			index = [indexSet lastIndex];

     int			aboveInsertIndexCount = 0;
     id			object;
     int			removeIndex;

-    while (General/NSNotFound != index)
+    while (NSNotFound != index)
 	{
 		if (index >= insertIndex) {
 			removeIndex = index + aboveInsertIndexCount;